 QUESTION 1/2

-Creating the smart society: Social and economic development through ICT applications
+Best practices and guidelines for developing smart sustainable societies through ICTs

 1 Statement of the situation or problem

-All areas of society – culture, education, health, transport and trade – will depend for their development on the advances made through ICT systems and services in their activities.
-ICTs can play a key role in the protection of property and persons; smart management of motor vehicle traffic; saving electrical energy; measuring the effects of environmental pollution; improving agricultural yield; management of healthcare and education; management and control of drinking water supplies; and solving the problems facing cities and rural areas.
+All areas of society – culture, education, health, transport, trade and tourism – will depend for their development on the advances made through ICT systems and services in their activities.
+ICTs can play a key role in the protection of property and persons; smart management of motor vehicle traffic; saving electrical energy; measuring the effects of environmental pollution; improving agricultural yield; management of healthcare and education; management and control of drinking water supplies; solving the problems facing cities and rural areas; and people moving globally with safety and certainty.
 This is the smart society.

 Delivering the promise of the smart society relies on three technological pillars – connectivity, smart devices and software – and on sustainable development principles.